ryqndev/Intro-To-Web-Dev/hackathon-quick-start/learning-web-dev/README.md

 ## Learning Web Dev

 First, install the various extensions on VSCode that I have listed in the extensions.txt file.
 These aren't required to run your programs but highly recommended to make developing easier.
+Next, check out the [final-commented folder](https://github.com/ryqndev/Intro-To-Web-Dev/tree/master/final-commented) in the root directory of this folder to learn HTML/CSS/JS.
+After that, you can check out how to make api calls starting with [learning-http-requests](https://github.com/ryqndev/Intro-To-Web-Dev/tree/master/hackathon-quick-start/learning-http-requests).